Last Update: May 16, 2023

 Laws, self-regulatory rules, and industry best practice require users be notified about processing of personal data, and be offered a choice – either opt in or opt out — with respect to that processing.

 When deploying Quantcast tags or pixels, including Quantcast Measure tags and the QID prebid module, publishers are responsible to make sure that users are given notice and choice that is required for Quantcast to be able to collect and process the data.
 And, of course, publishers have to make sure of notice and choice for their own collection and processing of personal data.

 Quantcast implements choice using industry standard methods, and will be responsible for honoring that choice with respect to personal data within Quantcast’s services.

 For their part, publishers need to provide access to the choice using industry standard and legally compliant methods, depending on the applicable laws and rules.
-Publishers should, at minimum, and subject to any additional, legal, requirements provide a link to the geographically relevant industry opt-out page, including but not limited to YourAdChoices and the NAI in the US, Your Online Choices in Europe, and Your Ad Choices Canada.
+Publishers should, at minimum, and subject to any additional legal requirements provide a link to the geographically relevant industry opt-out page, including but not limited to YourAdChoices and the NAI in the US, Your Online Choices in Europe, and Your Ad Choices in Canada.

 In all cases, publishers should have user-facing privacy policies that are prominently linked from their homepages and from content (sites, apps, etc.) where personal data are collected or used.

 Privacy policies will adhere to applicable laws, as well as industry self-regulatory requirements and industry best practices.
 At minimum, policies should disclose the fact that third parties are collecting personal data for advertising-related purposes, and should describe the methods of collection, as described above.
 Particular circumstances and applicable rules may create additional requirements.